subpolare/subpolare.blog/README.md

 ## 🏗️ How to build

-If you like to build it from scratch:
+If you like to build it from scratch don't forget to create an empty Postgres database or your migrations will fail.

 ```
 createdb subpolare